-2.17 Containment in its widest sense usually means encapsulation of material containing contaminants but in the context of building development containment is often taken to mean cover systems.
-However, in-ground vertical barriers may also be required to control lateral migration of contaminants.

-2.18 Cover systems involve the placement of one or more layers of materials over the site to achieve one or more of the following objectives:

-- break the pollutant linkage between receptors and contaminants;

-- b. sustain vegetation;

-- c. improve geotechnical properties; and

-- d. reduce exposure to an acceptable level.

-2.19 Some of the building structures, e.g. foundations, sub-structure and ground floor, may, dependent on the circumstances and construction, contribute to measures to provide effective protection of health from contaminants.

-2.20 Imported fill and soil for cover systems should be assessed at source to ensure that it is not contaminated above specified concentrations and meets required standards for vegetation48.
+- 2.17 Containment in its widest sense usually means encapsulation of material containing contaminants but in the context of building development containment is often taken to mean cover systems.
+However, in-ground vertical barriers may also be required to control lateral migration of contaminants. - 2.18 Cover systems involve the placement of one or more layers of materials over the site to achieve one or more of the following objectives: - (a) break the pollutant linkage between receptors and contaminants; - (b) sustain vegetation; - (c) improve geotechnical properties; and - (d) reduce exposure to an acceptable level. - 2.19 Some of the building structures, e.g. foundations, sub-structure and ground floor, may, dependent on the circumstances and construction, contribute to measures to provide effective protection of health from contaminants. - 2.20 Imported fill and soil for cover systems should be assessed at source to ensure that it is not contaminated above specified concentrations and meets required standards for vegetation46.
 Design and dimensioning of cover systems, particularly soil based ones typically used for gardens, should take account of their long-term performance where intermixing of the soil cover with the contaminants in the ground can take place.
 Maintenance and monitoring may be necessary.
 Gradual intermixing due to natural effects and activities such as burrowing animals, gardening, etc. needs to be considered.

+46 BS 3882:1994 Specification for topsoil.

 Excavations by householders for garden features, etc. can penetrate the cover layer and may lead to exposure to contaminants.
-Further guidance on the design, construction and performance of cover layers is given in the Construction Industry Research and Information Association (CIRIA) Report SP12449.
+Further guidance on the design, construction and performance of cover layers is given in the Construction Industry Research and Information Association (CIRIA) Report SP12447.